 The Ugandans who were with us helped us to discern who really truly wanted salvation and who was just wanted to get a Bible.
 So about 10 people were led to Jesus that day and we gave out both Luganda and English Bibles to them.
 Some of them we asked if they could share a Bible.
 A lady who was led to salvation.
 She had a problem with alcohol.

 We then attempted to pass out the remainder of the toys we had brought, beanie babies and other small toys.
 There were about 6 kids standing around.
 But by the time we gave the 6th child a toy, Katie got mobbed by many children pulling and grabbing at her.
 I knew that would happen but hoped it wouldn’t.
-We passed out the rest and quickly got out of dodge.
-It was the end of our time there for that day.

 My heart these days is that I really can’t get enough.
 The ministry which God has given me is so wonderful and such a blessing.
 But nothing will ever be enough for me.
 I will always want to go lower and to go deeper into serving those who are suffering. ..into serving the poor, the sick, the lame, the unsaved, the broken, the hidden, the forgotten, the lonely, the orphaned.
 I pray that God will continue to allow me to go to deeper and darker places to shine His light…because it is there that I commune with Him.
 It is there that I feel close to Him.
 It is there that I feel alive and beautiful and like His bride.
 The secret place and the prayer closet I cry before Him and feel Him romance me…but when I am ministering to the broken…its almost as though I am with Him tangibly.
 Jesus is the hungry to be fed, the orphan to be taken in, the thirsty to be given drink, the sick to be prayed for and taken care of, He is the broken and the least of these.
 Send me out God.
 Let’s go deeper.
 Merry Christmas.
 Part 2 coming soon!!!